Your Defective Product Attorney in Houston

 Let us focus on your case for you and other consumers so that you and your family can focus on moving forward.

-To request a consultation with a Mithoff Law defective product attorney who has proven capable of winning large settlements and will treat you with the respect and dignity you deserve, call 713-654-1122 or contact us online today.
+To request a consultation with a Mithoff Law defective product attorney who has proven capable of winning large settlements and will treat you with the respect and dignity you deserve, call 713-654-1122.

 A Sense of Empathy: Noted Personal Injury Attorney is Representing Harris County in its Case Against Volkswagen